burczyk/KBContactsSelection/Readme.md

 ```

 It works fine on real device but fails on Simulator which is probably a bug.
 Some StackOverflow threads regarding this issue can be found [here](http://stackoverflow.com/questions/25604552/i-have-real-misunderstanding-with-mfmailcomposeviewcontroller-in-swift-ios8-in) and [here](http://stackoverflow.com/questions/25604552/i-have-real-misunderstanding-with-mfmailcomposeviewcontroller-in-swift-ios8-in).

+This is why presented email view controller in gif doesn't have recipients entered.

 ##Components
 ###KBContactsSelectionViewController